12 Best-Looking Refurbished Bookshelves

 Upcycled Drawer Bookshelf

 With a little creative thinking, this DIYer created a bookshelf by using two drawers.
 It’s a perfect size for an entryway or an apartment living room or office.
-Learn how to build suspended bookshelves.
+If you’re looking for something different, then you can even try out suspended bookshelves.

 Photo: Courtesy of CreationsRedeemed/Etsy